Muley Point

 Number of Other Photographers to Expect

 This location is popular among RVs, campers, and those looking to spend the night.
 If you arrive later in the day, you might find it challenging to locate a pull-out or parking area.
-However, there is plenty of space along the dirt road or cliff where you can set up your tripod.
+However, there is plenty of space along the dirt road or you can hike down to the cliff where you can set up your tripod.

 Weather

-The area surrounding Mexican Hat has a high desert climate at an elevation of about 6,000 feet.
-Temperatures can vary by 30° to 40° within a day.
-Spring and fall are pleasant, but summer temperatures can reach the high 90s.
+The region around Mexican Hat experiences a high desert climate at an elevation of approximately 6,000 feet.
+Daily temperatures can fluctuate by 30 to 40 degrees.
+Spring and fall are generally pleasant, while summer temperatures can soar into the high 90s.

 Cell Service